serenashah/earthquake-analyzer/README.md

           #plots graph of earthquake magnitudes and downloads to local machine
 ```

-#### `/load` - loads data from CSV files
+#### `/data` - loads data from CSV files and returns it
+To load the data:
 ```
-$ curl localhost:<your port number>/load -X POST
+$ curl <ip_address><port_number>/data -X POST
 ```

 Output below is confirmation that the functions in app.py can now use the CSV data:

 ```
-Data has been loaded
+Data has been loaded.
 ```

-The following output is an error message that appears when '-X POST' is accidentally omitted
+The following output is an error message that appears when the correct verb is accidentally omitted or wrongly appended.

 ```
 <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 3.2 Final//EN">